Database Explorer

 foreach ($book->related('book_tag') as $bookTag) {

-echo $bookTag->tag->name; // fetches tag name through the link table
+echo $bookTag->tag->name; // outputs the tag name via the junction table

 }